Vinai/module-hyva-metagrid/readme.md

 # Purpose

 This module provides a grid listing all Hyva grids defined in a Magento Store.
-The list can be found at Systm > Tools > Hyvä Grid List
+The list can be found at System > Tools > Hyvä Grid List.

-Please note, this module is more a playful proof of concept and probably really useful.
+Please note, this module is a playful proof of concept, and probably is really useful...

 ## Stability